prey/prey-node-client/README.md

 is opened, or when the computer connects to a different Wifi network.

 In addition, this client includes a number of new features such as the ability to use different drivers for fetching data or triggering actions.
-One example is the Campfire driver, which masks Prey as a chat bot and lets you control it simply by chatting with it, very much like Github's Hubot.
+One example is the Campfire driver, which disguises Prey as a chat bot and lets you control it by chatting with it, very much like Github's [Hubot](http://hubot.github.com).

 ## Requirements

-This client requires Node (version 0.6 or above) and (optionally) NPM.
-Since Node.js has been natively ported to Windows, this means it can run on OSX, Linux and Windows as well.
-We're all on the same boat.
+This client requires Node (version 0.6 or above) and (optionally) `npm`.
+Since Node.js has been natively ported to Windows, this means it can run on OSX, Linux and -- that's right -- Windows.
+In Linux we do require a few packages in order to

- - Linux requires hwinfo, streamer, scrot, and mpg123 or GStreamer.
+work: `hwinfo`, `streamer` `(xawtv)`, `scrot` and `mpg123`.

 ## Installation